-We print your books on our digital presses on large sheets, printing 2 to 4 books at a time, depending on the final size of our plastic coil book.
+We print your books on our digital presses on large sheets, printing 2 to 4 books at a time, depending on the final size of your plastic coil book.
 If you did not select lamination for your book, the entire book, including covers, are printed in complete sets.
 Covers are printed separate from the insides of the book if they will be laminated.

 The book sets are then cut to the finished size of your book.
 Laminated covers will then be collated with the insides for the books.

 The books are then punched on the left hand side with round holes.
-The size of the plastic coil will depend on the thickness of the book.
+The size of the plastic coil binding will depend on the thickness of the book.
 A plastic coil machine spins the coil through the book.
 The coil is larger than the length of the book, so it is cut and the two ends are crimped so that the paper won’t unwind from the book.

 These binding options are also good choices for books that users will refer to again and again, like a product catalog or membership directory.
 While wire-o is often considered to have a more sophisticated look than plastic coil, the sharp edges with the wire-o binding makes it more appropriate for adult use than child use.
 Most school notebooks and journals are bound with plastic coil binding.

 Consider these tips for your plastic coil books:

 For instance, if your book is 7 x 10, select the 8½ x 11 size.
-Plastic coil books in all sizes can be printed in portrait or landscape orientation.
+Plastic coil binding for books in all sizes can be printed in portrait or landscape orientation.
 We are also able to print plastic coil bound books at sizes up to 11 x 17.
 For pricing larger than 9 x 12, please contact us at help@publishingXpress.com.

 We offer full-color printing.
 Your documents can be printed full color throughout, or you can use just black ink on the inside pages.
 We have a variety of paper options available as well.
 You can print the cover on the same paper as the rest of the booklet (called self cover) or the cover can be printed on different paper (called plus cover).

 Publishing Xpress can discuss how to give your self-published book a plastic coil bound finish.
 But before deciding on a binding style, you might want to take a look at our other three binding options.

-© 2022 Publishing Xpress.
+© 2023 Publishing Xpress.
 All Rights Reserved.